Go Back

 • Once the margarine/butter, sugar & cocoa powder have melted, add the crushed digestives, desiccated coconut & walnuts, and mix until combined.
 Add the beaten egg and mix through.

-• Transfer the base mixture to your pre-lined tray, and press evenly & into the corners of the tray with the back of a spoon.
+• Transfer the base mixture to your pre-lined tin, and press evenly & into the corners of the tray with the back of a spoon.
 Leave to cool before transferring to the fridge to set, ideally for a couple of hours.

 For the Filling

-• In a large bowl, sift the icing sugar and custard powder, before adding the margarine/butter and double cream Beat together until light and fluffy.
+• In a large bowl, sift the icing sugar and custard powder, before adding the margarine/butter and double cream.
+Beat together until light and fluffy.

 • Remove the base from the fridge and spread the custard icing evenly across the top, right into the corners.
 Return to the fridge whilst you prepare the topping.